InfluxCommunity/influxdb-ruby/README.md

 # ]

 # or for a specific query call:
-influxdb.query 'select * from time_series', epoch: 'ms'
+influxdb.query 'select * from time_series group by region', epoch: 'ms'
 # [
 #   {
 #     "name"=>"time_series",